Disallowance and reservation in Canada: Reservation of provincial legislation

-The process for reservation of a provincial enactment by the lieutenant governor begins following the bill passing third reading in the legislature and being forwarded to the lieutenant governor for royal assent.
-The lieutenant governor has three options, they may grant royal assent, withhold royal assent on the instructions of the governor general in council, or reserve the bill for approval by the governor general.
+The process for reservation of a provincial act by the lieutenant governor begins following the bill passing third reading in the legislature and being forwarded to the lieutenant governor for royal assent.
+The lieutenant governor has three options: they may grant royal assent, withhold royal assent on the instructions of the governor general in council, or reserve the bill for approval by the governor general.
 A bill that is reserved by the lieutenant governor does not become law unless it is granted royal assent within one year of passage.
 The lieutenant governor is provided "unrestricted" authority to reserve legislation based on the lieutenant governor's discretion, except as instructed by the governor general in council.

 Since Confederation, 70 bills passed by a provincial legislature have had royal assent reserved by a lieutenant governor, of which 14 bills of a provincial legislature have been granted royal assent by the governor general.

-History of disallowance and reservation
+History

 In his book published by the Canadian department of justice, Gérard La Forest divides this history of Canada following Confederation into five periods based on the use of disallowance.
 The first period from Confederation in 1867–1881, second period from 1881 to 1896, third period from 1896 to 1911, the fourth period from 1911 to 1924, and the fifth period from 1924 until the publishing of La Forest's book Disallowance and Reservation of Provincial Legislation in 1954.
 The periods generally correspond to changes in the governing party of Parliament or prime minister.